Overlapping community detection in weighted networks: Experiments

-For most computer-generated networks below, we set $n=400$ and $K=3$.
-Let each community has $n_{0}$ number of pure nodes.
+For computer-generated networks, we set $n=400$ and $K=3$.
+Let each community have $n_{0}$ number of pure nodes.
 For pure node $i$, let $\Pi(i,k)=1$ if $1+(k-1)n_{0}\leq i\leq kn_{0}$ for $i\in[Kn_{0}], k\in[K]$.
 Set $n_{0}=40$.
-Let all mixed nodes have four different memberships $(0.1, 0.1, 0.8), (0.1, 0.8, 0.1), (0.8, 0.1, 0.1)$ and $(1/3,1/3,1/3)$, each with $\frac{n-3n_{0}}{4}$ number of nodes.
+Let all mixed nodes have four different memberships $(0.1, 0.1, 0.8), (0.1, 0.8, 0.1), (0.8, 0.1, 0.1)$, and $(1/3,1/3,1/3)$, each with $\frac{n-3n_{0}}{4}$ number of nodes.
 Let $P$'s diagonal elements be 1 and non-diagonal elements be $p$.
-For Normal distribution and signed network, $p$ is set to be negative.
-For Bernoulli distribution and Poisson distribution, $p$ is set to be positive.
-Let $\theta(i)=\rho\times (\mathrm{rand}(1)/2+0.5)$, where $\mathrm{rand}(1)$ is a random value ranged in $(0,1)$.
-In this way, $n, K, P, \Pi$ and $\Theta$ have been set.
-Then following Steps (a)-(c), we can generate an adjacency matrix $A$ with true membership $\Pi$ for any distribution $\mathcal{F}$ satisfying Equation (\ref{DefinOmega}) under our DCMMDF model.
-Applying ScD (or its competitor) to $A$ with $K$ communities obtains the estimated membership matrix $\hat{\Pi}$, and then we can obtain the respective error rate.
-For each parameter setting considered in this section, we report the averaged error rate over 50 repetitions for each method. \begin{rem} For our synthetic networks, $P,\Pi$ and $\Theta$ can be set arbitrarily as long as Equations (\ref{DefinePI})-(\ref{thetapositive}) hold and $P$'s non-diagonal elements should be positive or nonnegative or can be negative depending on distribution $\mathcal{F}$ just as analyzed in Examples \ref{NormalF}-\ref{SignedF}.
-Meanwhile, for simulations, $\mathcal{F}$ can be any distribution since our DCMMDF is a distribution-free model and it has no constraint on a specific distribution $\mathcal{F}$ as long as Equation (\ref{DefinOmega}) holds. \end{rem}
+For Normal distribution and signed networks, $p$ can be negative.
+For other distributions, $p$ should be positive.
+Let $\theta(i)=\sqrt{\rho}\times (\mathrm{rand}(1)/2+0.5)$, where $\mathrm{rand}(1)$ is a random value ranged in $(0,1)$.
+In this way, $n, K, P, \Pi$, and $\Theta$ have been set.
+Then following Steps (a)-(c), we can generate an adjacency matrix $A$ with true membership matrix $\Pi$ for any distribution $\mathcal{F}$ satisfying Equation (\ref{DefinOmega}) under our WDCMM model.
+For the task of community detection, applying ScD (and its competitors) to $A$ with $K$ communities obtains the estimated membership matrix $\hat{\Pi}$, and then we can obtain Hamming error and Relative error.
+For each parameter setting considered in this section, we report the averaged Hamming error (Relative error, and ONMI) over 50 repetitions for each method.
+We also report the average running time for each method over the 50 repetitions.
+For the task of determining the number of communities, applying KScD (and its competitors) to $A$ obtains the estimated number of communities, and then we can obtain the Accuracy rate over the 50 repetitions. \begin{rem} For our synthetic networks, $P, \Pi$, and $\Theta$ can be set arbitrarily as long as Equations (\ref{DefinePI})-(\ref{thetapositive}) hold and $P$'s non-diagonal elements should be positive or nonnegative or can be negative depending on distribution $\mathcal{F}$ just as analyzed in Examples \ref{NormalF}-\ref{SignedF}.
+Meanwhile, for simulations, $\mathcal{F}$ can be any distribution since our WDCMM is a distribution-free model and it has no constraint on a specific distribution $\mathcal{F}$ as long as Equation (\ref{DefinOmega}) holds.
+Furthermore, if we consider missing edges, ScD performs better as the number of 1s in $\mathcal{A}$ increases.
+Therefore, to save space, we do not consider missing edges in the simulations. \end{rem} \textbf{Experiment 1: Normal distribution.} Set $\mathcal{F}$ as Normal distribution such that $A(i,j)\sim\mathrm{Normal}(\Omega(i,j),\sigma^{2}_{A})$.
+Let $\sigma^{2}_{A}=2$ and $\rho$ range in $\{0.1,0.2,\ldots,2\}$.
+For assortative weighted networks (i.e., $\eta_{\mathcal{N}}=1$), we set $p=-0.2$.
+For dis-assortative weighted networks (i.e., $\eta_{\mathcal{N}}=-1$), we set $p=5$.
+The results are in Figure \ref{EX1}.
+We observe the following: (i) ScD performs better as $\rho$ increases, and this is consistent with our theoretical analysis in Example \ref{NormalF}. (ii) For assortative networks, all methods perform similarly and they all successfully estimate memberships for large $\rho$.
+For dis-assortative networks, GeoNMF and OCCAM fail to estimate mixed memberships while the other three methods behave similar and perform better when we increase $\rho$.
+Meanwhile, SPCAL runs slightly faster than ScD, Mixed-SCORE, and OCCAM while GeoNMF runs slowest. (iii) For the task of inferring the number of communities, our methods KScD, KSPACL, and KMixed-SCORE designed based on our overlapping weighted modularity enjoy similar and satisfactory performances because their accuracy rates increase as $\rho$ increases, which indicates the effectiveness of our overlapping weighted modularity for both assortative and dis-assortative networks.
+For comparison, NB and BHac fail to estimate $K$ for Normal distribution. (iv) We observe that $\mathrm{ONMI}<0.7$ for all methods (this observation is also found in Experiments 2-5).
+This is acceptable since ONMI works for binary overlapping memberships and we compute it by using $\Pi^{0}$ and $\hat{\Pi}^{0}$, where $\Pi^{0}$ (and $\hat{\Pi}^{0}$) differs from $\Pi$ (and $\hat{\Pi}$), i.e., using ONMI to measure the difference between $\Pi^{0}$ and $\hat{\Pi}^{0}$ can not fully capture the difference between $\Pi$ and $\hat{\Pi}$. \begin{rem} For the task of estimating memberships, in our experimental studies, we aim at using simulations to verify our theoretical analysis that ScD has different behaviors for different distributions when $\rho$ is changed as analyzed in Examples \ref{NormalF}-\ref{SignedF}.
+We also want to investigate the performances of GeoNMF, SPACL, Mixed-SCORE, and OCCAM when they are applied to estimate memberships for weighted networks generated from our model WDCMM instead of showing that ScD outperforms its competitors. \end{rem}